lehner-lab/DiMSum/README.md

 ## Stage 6: MERGE SAMPLE STATISTICS

 Combine sample-wise variant counts and statistics to produce a unified results data.table.
 Variant counts are aggregated across technical replicates.

+# Experimental design file

+To run this pipeline, you will first need to describe your experimental design (e.g. in MSExcel) and save this as a tab-separated plain text file.
+You can download [this](./example_experimentDesign.txt) file to use as a template.

+Your file must have the following columns:
+* **sample_name** A sensible sample name e.g. 'input1' (only alphanumeric characters allowed)
+* **experiment** An integer identifier for each unique experiment i.e. a set of input and output replicates relating to the same original plasmid library transformation or input biological replicate (a strictly positive integer)
+* **selection_id** An integer inidicating whether samples were sequenced before (0) or after (1) selection.
+Subsequent (serial) rounds of selection are indicated by higher numbers i.e. 2, 3, etc. (a positive integer, zero included)
+* **biological_replicate** An integer indicating the output biological replicate (a strictly positive integer).
+This field must be blank (empty string) for input samples (each input sample corresponds to a separate biological replicate i.e. experiment).
+* **technical_replicate** An integer indicating the technical replicate (a strictly positive integer).
+Leave this column blank (empty string) when no technical replicates are present.
+* **pair1** File name of the first read in a given pair.
+* **pair2** File name of the second read in a given pair.

+# Barcode design file

+If your raw FASTQ sequencing files contain multiplexed samples you will need to provide a tab-separated plain text file describing how barcodes map to samples.
+You can download [this](./example_barcodeDesign.txt) file to use as a template.